pranav-ganesh/tp/docs/DeveloperGuide.md

 ![UndoRedoState3](images/UndoRedoState3.png)

+<div markdown="span" class="alert alert-info">:information_source:

+**Note:**<br>
-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
+If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
 The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
-If so, it will return an error to the user rather
-than attempting to perform the undo.
+If so, it will return an error to the user rather than attempting to perform the undo.

 </div>